CODEPhylo/phylospec/README.md

 PhyloSpec provides a standardized way to describe phylogenetic modeling components (distributions, functions, and types) that can be shared across different phylogenetic inference engines.
 Core of PhyloSpec is a modeling language designed to describe phylogenetic models.

 This enables a more transparent ecosystem, where users can choose the right tool for the job and engines can play to their respective strengths.
-Having a unified way to specify models opens up possibilitites like cross-engine model validation and benchmarks.
-Furtermore, it allows shared tooling like the [Bayesian Model Builder](https://github.com/alexeid/bayesian-model-builder) web application to construct models that are compatible with multiple engines.
+Having a unified way to specify models opens up possibilities like cross-engine model validation and benchmarks.
+Furthermore, it allows shared tooling like the [Bayesian Model Builder](https://github.com/alexeid/bayesian-model-builder) web application to construct models that are compatible with multiple engines.

-A simple PhyloSpec model might look like as follows:
+A (very) simple PhyloSpec model might look like as follows:

 ```
 Alignment observedAlignment = nexus(